mgriley/hw06-city-generation/README.md

 - Procedural texturing of buildings.
 My buildings have some slight random color variation per-instance but aren't textured.
 - Artistic lighting
 - Procedural sky background

+## Pipeline:

+First, the inputs-vert/frag shader is used to render to land height and population density to an off-screen RGBA float texture (though only the R and G components are used).
+The background shader renders a simple screen quad, currently a single color.
+Next, the elevation shader renders a subdivided square that spans the city.
+It takes as input the off-screen texture to use as a height-map.
+Lastly, the building and road instances are rendered.
+The roads are generated using a kind of BFS started from seed positions and the buildings as described in the instructions.

+Most of the relevant code resides in regenerate_city in main.ts, generate_scene in turtle.ts, and renderScene in OpenGLRenderer.ts.

+## Controls:

+- bool_a toggles displaying the buildings and roads
+- bool_b toggles displaying the debug viability grid.
+Currently the color of the grid square indicates the population density.